wavemaker/docs/learn/how-tos/setting-language-date-format.md

 Similarly, you can set the date and time using the **Display Format** field.

 :::note
-The date/time format set at the widget level will get priority over the Project level setting.
+The Language and date/time format selected at the widget level will get priority over the General setting.
 :::

 ![Default Language Settings](/learn/assets/default-language-settings.png)